What are the Benefits of Streaming TV Advertising?

 Posted May 19, 2021.

 Of the many technologies that became drastically advanced during the pandemic, there is one that was already on the rise.
 Since 2019, the percentage of households who canceled paid TV packages rose from 19.1% to 27.3%.
 The cord-cutting generation is growing at an exponential rate.
 In 2023, streaming TV is expected to surpass paid TV programming for the first time in its history.
-No matter which technological generation you hail from, you have either subscribed to a video on demand service, or you are lucky enough to know someone who shares their generosity in the form of free access.
+No matter which technological generation you hail from, you have either subscribed to a video on demand service, or you are lucky enough to know who shares their generosity in the form of free access.

 Customers are moving from cable to subscription video on demand, but are your advertising dollars moving with it?
 If your business is practicing social listening, then your answer should be, yes.
 Access to video content through streaming TV defines our need to be connected to the outside world.
 We want to engage with ideas, current events, and social trends in a way that reflects our identities and unique preferences.
 The way content is delivered has improved, so it’s no surprise that advertisements are becoming more and more complementary to their audience.
 More specifically, display advertising and streaming TV advertising merit the award of some of the fastest growing paid marketing tactics today.